MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/percent-of-internet-connection-failures-from-the-top-95-percent-of-device-ap-pairs.md

 ### Final calculation

-*Connection failure rate of device–AP pairs to Internet failure = average(all occurrences)*
+*Connection failure rate of device–AP pairs to Internet failure = average(all instances)*